“ The maturity of an organisation’s leadership lays the foundation and sets the tone for everything that follows.

 Furthermore, those starting a UN career at a young age, are shaped by its existing values, or lack thereof.
 You learn that acting according to the high standards portrayed, is not what is rewarded.

 The independent expert panel puts much emphasize on improving existing frameworks and procedures.
 Hence, they miss the core issue.
 What happened at UNAIDS was not caused by insufficient policies.
-Individual, human beings caused it.
+Individual caused it.
 Individuals, with responsibility for other human beings’ safety and wellbeing, who so blatantly expressed their lack of integrity, had been recruited and promoted.

 The only way that can happen is because they were recruited and promoted directly by, or through a system set up by, people who themselves still have some growing up to do.
 Being blended by academic degrees, eloquence or years of experience, without digging deeper into core beliefs, and previous record of behaviour, is an expression of immaturity.
 The same goes for nepotism and so called political recruitments, widespread within the UN system.
 Add to that, the ancient habit of turning a blind eye to serve your own interests, and the result becomes highly predictable.